It can be hugely embarrassing to score an own goal – but if you’re going to do it, you might as well make it memorable.

 When a player puts the ball into the wrong net it provokes an unusual feeling from a spectator.
+Should you celebrate?
 Should you laugh?
 Should you feel sorry for the player?

-We’ve taken a look through the archives to find some of the best own goals that will make you laugh, cry and downright confused.
+Here is a selection of own goals that will make you laugh, cry and downright confused.

 Another faceplant, this is utterly iconic.

-And then there’s the ones where you think “how’s that even gone in?”
+And then there are the ones where you think “how’s that even gone in?”

 That James Collins own goal is up there with this cracker from Vincent Kompany…https://t.co/eEXp2DDzXe